caio/tablier/src/markdown/about.md

 ## Not a Business

-This was created and is still developed as a hobby project, meaning that in here there's a lot of perceived value in having fun, pacing myself, keeping things lean and sticking to my ideals.
+This is a hobby project, meaning that in here there's a lot of perceived value in having fun, pacing myself, keeping things lean and sticking to my ideals.

 Sustainability is a goal, profit isn't.
 Traditional ads will never have a place here, which means there's no incentive to making things